 Nine out of ten times hard work trumps skill and talent.
 I know a lot of talented individuals that are not doing much with their lives.

-We can’t expect success to just fall into our lap but we can sum up the will power to work to it by putting ourselves in the right mind set and that too, is achievable with a discipline of it’s own.
+We can’t expect success to just fall into our lap, but we can cultivate working to it by putting ourselves in the right mindset and that too, is achievable with a discipline of its own.